 Of course, there wasn’t enough time for it all, which is why I plan on going back.
-Here are some of my favourite Munich attractions I think you’ll love.
+Here are some of my favourite Munich attractions.
+I think you’ll love it.
 Below that, you’ll find additional Munich attractions to explore.

 The one thing I definitely didn’t expect to see in Munich was river surfing.
-At the entrance to the Englischer Garten, you will likely see a number of onlookers.
+At the entrance to the Englischer Garten, you will likely see several onlookers.
 That’s where surfers tackle the waves of river Eisbach.
-The river is man-made and the wave is created by a stone step.
+The river is man-made, and the wave is created by a stone step.
 It’s fascinating to watch people in wetsuits zipping from one side of the river to the other.
 It’s an activity recommended for those with surfing experience, so if you don’t have any, you’re better off enjoying the show from the sidelines.

 The Englischer Garten (English Garden) was designed to emulate the style of the English landscapes of the day.
 What started off as a swampy terrain transformed into a massive public park that is bigger than Central Park in New York.

 The park attracts locals and visitors with its open spaces, tree groves and walkways.
 It’s a popular spot for sunbathers (sometimes in the nude) and all lovers of the outdoors.
-This makes is one of the Munich attractions that locals adore as well.
+This makes it one of the Munich attractions that locals adore as well.

 Frauenkirche (Cathedral of Our Dear Lady)

 One of the largest Gothic buildings in southern Germany, the Frauenkirche’s iconic towers have been a symbol of Munich since 1525.
 It’s also one of the most popular Munich attractions for those who love churches.
 The church was completed in 1488, but it took another 37 years for the completion of the domes capping the towers.
 According to the law, no building can obscure the view of the church.
 That means the views of the city and the Alps from the tower are spectacular.